rtmigo/dmk_py/README.md

 The directory can contain any number of entries.
 Including zero entries.

 ## How it looks from the outside

 The directory structure does not give any information about the content.
 It is not even possible to determine that the directory was created by the `ksf`.

 - The file names are random

 - The file modification dates are random

 - The file sizes are random.
 Large entries are split into small file parts.
   Small entries are supplemented with random padding

 - The number of files is random: some of them are fakes that do not contain real data

 Each file is indistinguishable from a random one: there are no recognizable identifiers or structures.
 Literally not a single predictable byte.

+At the moment of updating, for example, when adding a new record, the utility performs a number of random actions with files.
+Therefore, even if all file changes are logged, it is not evident from the log which files contain or previously contained real data.

 ## How does it look inside

 All records are independent: each is encrypted with its own key.

 There is no master password to show the list of entries.
 Because there is no list of entries and no master password.

 The only thing that can be done is to get individual entries by their secret keys.